huanyushi/huanyushi.github.io/_posts/2024/2024-05-27-wick-theorem.md

 </div>

 Note that we only discuss the case where all  operators are either creation or destruction parts of the field.
 The $\hat{\mathsf{T}}$ product and the $\hat{\mathsf{N}}$ product are both distributive, however, and *Wick's theorem thus applies to the fields themselves*.

+By Wick's theorem, the time-ordered product can transformed to sum of all possible contractions and normal-ordered product.
+Only the expectation value in the noninteracting ground state of full contractions not equal to zero.
+So $\eqref{green-function-expansion}$ can be expressed in a series containing $U$ and $G^0$ that can be solved exactly.

 ## 3. References
 1. Fetter, A. L., Walecka, J. D., *Quantum Theory of Many-Particle Systems*.
 Courier Corporation.
 (2002)